Synobsys/synobsys.github.io/common-glossary-template.md

 ## model-driven design

 A design in which some subset of software elements corresponds closely to elements of a model.
-Also, a process of codeveloping a model and an implementation that stay aligned with each other.
+Also, a process of code developing a model and an implementation that stay aligned with each other.

 ## modeling paradigm